Chapter 1 : Professor Blackburn's Secret.

 “About Dora or Professor Blackburn?”

 Her mother’s lips tightened.
 “Not if I can help it.
 And things have changed a lot since I was at school, Rose.
 Remus Lupin died a hero; people haven’t forgotten that.
-There still prejudice there and I reckon we’ll have a fight on our hands, but she’ll have a lot more support than he had.”
+There's still plenty of prejudice out there and I reckon we’ll have a fight on our hands, but she’ll have a lot more support than he had.”

 “Is it true he nearly bit Harry?”
 Hugo interrupted.